Battle of Mount Harriet: Background

-As part of an operation meant to tie down British special forces operating in the outer- defense-zone, Captain Jorge Rodolfo Svendsen and other helicopter pilots from the 601st Combat Aviation Battalion had earlier on that night flown a number of flights surrounding Port Stanley's defense perimeter simulating insertion and extraction operations, and these may have contributed in the confusion that resulted in the loss of the British Gazelle helicopter.

 As a reward for their efforts, the Argentine Land Forces Commander (Brigadier-General Oscar Luis Jofre) who had been visiting the Commanding Officer of the 4th Regiment during the gun-battle on 3 June, ordered that the recently arrived boxes of chocolate bars from the Argentine hospital ship Bahía Paraiso to be distributed among the Mount Harriet defenders, regardless of rank.

 Initial actions

 On 8 June, the British troopships Sir Galahad and Sir Tristram were attacked by Argentine aircraft at Bluff Cove.
 Lieutenant-Colonel Diego Alejandro Soria sought permission to attack the British beachhead with the 4th Regiment, but his request was denied.
+The Rifle Company Commander on Harriet, Captain Carlos Arroyo recalled, "It seem to us to be the optimum moment to leave our positions and go to the attack when we saw the vulnerability of the English ships.
+Initially I was a little afraid but when I saw the battle was going in our favour due to the action of the aircraft, I was longing to go and attack the English."

 That day, reinforcements in the form of machine-gunners, mortarmen and protecting riflemen from the 1st 'Patricios' Infantry Regiment, Regiment of Mounted Grenadiers and 17th Airborne Infantry Regiment arrived from Comodoro Rivadavia to support the 4th Infantry Regiment.
 On the night of 8–9 June, action on the outer defence zone flared when Lieutenant Mark Townsend's 1 Troop (K Company, 42 CDO) probed Mount Harriet, killing two Argentines (Corporal Hipolito Gonzalez and Private Martiniano Gomez) from Second Lieutenant Jiménez-Corbalán's 3rd Platoon.
-At the same time, two platoon-sized fighting patrols from 45 Commando attempted the same on Two Sisters Mountain, but the Argentine RASIT ground surveillance radar on Mount Longdon was able to detect the 45 Commando platoons, and artillery fire dispersed the British force.
-In all, Second Lieutenant Lautaro Jiménez-Corbalán would report the loss of 6 killed and 14 wounded fighting off Lieutenant Marwood's Recce Troop on Mount Wall and the raid of Lieutenant Towsend's 1 Troop, including losses suffered during the final British assault on Mount Harriet on the night of 11–12 June.
+At the same time, two platoon-sized fighting patrols from 45 Cdo RM attempted the same on Two Sisters Mountain, but the Argentine RASIT ground surveillance radar on Mount Longdon was able to detect the 45 Cdo RM troops, and artillery fire dispersed the British force.
+In all, Second Lieutenant Lautaro Jiménez-Corbalán would report the loss of 6 killed and 14 wounded fighting off Lieutenant Mawhood's Recce Troop on Mount Wall and the raid of Lieutenant Townsend's 1 Troop, including losses suffered during the final British assault on Mount Harriet on the night of 11–12 June.